National Bank Financial Trims NFI Group Inc. (NFI.TO) (TSE:NFI) Target Price to C$21.00

-NFI Group Inc. (NFI.TO) (TSE:NFI) had its price target reduced by equities research analysts at National Bank Financial from C$22.00 to C$21.00 in a note issued to investors on Friday, BayStreet.CA reports.
-The firm presently has an “outperform” rating on the stock.
-National Bank Financial’s price target would indicate a potential upside of 26.35% from the company’s current price.
+NFI Group Inc. (NFI.TO) (TSE:NFI) had its price target cut by National Bank Financial from C$22.00 to C$21.00 in a research report report published on Friday, BayStreet.CA reports.
+They currently have an outperform rating on the stock.
 National Bank Financial also issued estimates for NFI Group Inc. (NFI.TO)’s FY2022 earnings at $2.19 EPS.

-NFI has been the topic of a number of other research reports.
-ATB Capital lowered their target price on NFI Group Inc. (NFI.TO) from C$31.00 to C$27.00 in a research note on Thursday, July 30th.
-CIBC lowered their price target on NFI Group Inc. (NFI.TO) from C$22.00 to C$21.00 in a research report on Friday, August 7th.
+Several other brokerages have also weighed in on NFI.
+ATB Capital lowered their target price on shares of NFI Group Inc. (NFI.TO) from C$31.00 to C$27.00 in a research note on Thursday, July 30th.
+CIBC lowered their price objective on shares of NFI Group Inc. (NFI.TO) from C$22.00 to C$21.00 in a research report on Friday, August 7th.

 NFI Group Inc, together with its subsidiaries, manufactures and sells buses in North America, the United Kingdom, Europe, the Asia Pacific, and internationally.
 The company operates through two segments, Manufacturing Operations and Aftermarket Operations.
 It offers heavy-duty transit buses under the New Flyer name; single and double-deck buses under the name Alexander Dennis Limited; motor coaches under Plaxton and MCI names; low-floor cutaway and medium-duty buses under the ARBOC brand; and aftermarket parts under the NFI Parts name.